 "A name you will hear quite frequently at the moment in and around the local music scene, is Julia Mosley.
 Having recently stepped down from her former band Reagal, Mosley is now well and truly going it alone.
 If her performance on The Honey Box was anything to go by though, then I’d say she’s going to be alright.
 Performing original compositions such as her debut single ‘September Song’, ‘Jack Frost’ and ‘The Conquest’, Mosley breezed through her set with ease.
 Her powerful, feathery vocals combined with mellow piano accompaniment, filled the room and spread into everyone’s souls.
 Her confidence was noticeable, as was her enthusiasm for performing, making her instantly likeable and an obvious live audience favourite.
 With new music on the horizon and the buzz around her talent seemingly ever growing, I think Julia Mosley is going to be just fine on her own. " - Emily Jones, E Major.

 Live at The Exchange, Hanley:

 Following Kez was Julia Mosley, whose bubbly and lovable personality shines through every live performance.
 Seated comfortably behind an electric piano, Mosley pulled the audience in and held them there in the palm of her hand.
-Performing original compositions such as ‘Jack Frost’, ‘I Wear Black’ and ‘Ordinary Life’, Mosley seemed to grow as her set progressed.
+Performing original compositions such as ‘Jack Frost’, ‘I Wear Black’ and ‘A Stranger's Mind’, Mosley seemed to grow as her set progressed.
 Her likeable personality coupled with her extraordinary vocal range, is ultimately what makes you want to hear more from Mosley.
 Laughing off a brief moment of forgetfulness, as she hurriedly tried to remember the key to a song, Julia Mosley gave a memorable note-perfect performance and warmed up the room just the right amount, for the headliner to fall into. - Emily Jones, Rebel Culture.